One Last Chance

 I’ve wanted to paint this one for a long time.
 Not sure why it took so long, but it was fun to finally take the time to make it happen.
 It’s not a place I’ve spent a whole lot of time at, but I’ve driven past it dozens of times and made a few memories here and there.
-Everytime I see this place I remember one of the first times I was here, over 20 years ago.
+Every time I see this place I remember one of the first times I was here, over 20 years ago.
 I was maybe 21 years old, just a kid really.
-I wound up staying in a hostel tucked away just at the bottom of this hill.
+I wound up staying in the hostel tucked away just at the bottom of this hill.
 I arrived at the last light of day and was looking forward to getting up early and enjoying some of the small clean waves I saw out front before heading on to wherever I was going the next day.
 At first light I awoke and slowly, quietly, gathered my belongings and softly made my way to the door so as not to disturb the other travelers still soundly sleeping.
 Well, all but one.
 She was at the door before me, perplexed and fumbling with the handle.
 In hushed tones she explained to me the door was locked, with no way to unlock it without a key, which was not to be found.
 Really?
+Granted, we were probably just a little too groggy, young, and dumb to figure out the locking mechanism, but either way the effect was the same.
+Trapped.
 Together we strategized the finest plan ever put into action.
 Running out of options, it was likely our One Last Chance to break free.
 We did what we had to do.
 We climbed out the window.
 I know you were hoping for something more dramatic, but what can I say?
 That’s all there was to it.
 After a quick embrace, like captives about to go our separate ways after a daring jailbreak, we parted into the misty morning.
-The waves did not disappoint and to this day I have not seen it as good since.
-But still I always look forward to seeing it again, and marvel at the hostel that locked it’s visitors in at night.